ndunnett/cs2-config/README.md

 1. Select "Local Save" and then click "Continue"

 ## Autoexec location
-Copy `autoexec.cfg` to either of the following directories:
+Download `autoexec.cfg`, modify values to your preference, then copy it to either of the following directories:

 - `<steamlibrary>\steamapps\common\Counter-Strike Global Offensive\game\core\cfg`
 - `<steamlibrary>\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`